enmasseio/dht/README.md

-# distribus
+# dht

-A scalable, distributed message bus for node.js and the browser.
+A distributed hash table for node.js and the browser.

-Send messages between peers in a peer-to-peer network.
-Mbus uses a distributed hash table to locate peers and route messages to peers.
-This results in a scalable, unstructured, and self repairing network.

-Distribus can be used to

-- Send messages between peers
-- Broadcast messages
-- Publish/subscribe

-## Install

-Install via npm:

-    npm install distribus

-## Use

-Sorry, you can't yet use it... coming soon though.
+Coming soon though.

 ## Literature